 It’s tough out here in the world of working women.
 You’ve heard the statistics from Pew Research: Women make significantly less than men for the same work, with white women making an average of 82 cents to a man’s dollar.
 Black women make an average of 65 cents, and Hispanic women just 58 cents.
+Pay discrepancy can cost a woman half a million dollars over a lifetime.
+And yet women are often seen as aggressive and unlikeable when they ask for raises or try to negotiate higher salaries.

 So what’s a girl to do?
 Should they negotiate their salaries at every opportunity to try to make up for the pay gap?